ryanbarry/httpd/README.md

    Having never written a plugin API before, this part will definitely be tricky.
 I'm not sure if I'll want to (or be able to...) support loadable modules or if I'll stick to the model that requires modules to be compiled in a la nginx.
 This will require lots of research and will most definitely be modeled after other servers' module systems.

-This list is very short, and there will likely be things that pop up in between implementing the things on the list so it's just a vague outline.
+This list is very short, and there will likely be things that pop up in between implementing the things on the list so it's just a vague outline for now.

 [1]: http://nginx.org/en/ "nginx (engine x) by Igor Sysoev"